mschwager/fierce/README.md

 # Overview

-First things first, `fierce` was originally written by RSnake and the guys over at http://ha.ckers.org/.
-All credit for the original idea goes to RSnake.
-This is a conversion to Python to simplify and modernize the codebase.
-My hope is that the community will find it useful, help improve upon it, and learn something new in the process.
+First, credit where credit is due, `fierce` was originally written by RSnake along with others at http://ha.ckers.org/.
+This is simply a conversion to Python to simplify and modernize the codebase.

 The original description was very apt, so I'll include it here: